hantingxie/gamesparks-docs-v2/MARKDOWN/Documentation/Key Concepts/Snapshots.md

 ## Previewing a Snapshot

 You can preview a Snapshot and inspect the game configuration of that Snapshot, which saves you having to fully revert to it then having to revert back to your original state.
-In Snapshot Preview mode, all editing is disabled and you'll see what's being previewed at the top of the page:
+In Snapshot Preview mode, all game configuration editing is disabled and you'll see what's being previewed at the top of the page:

 ![](img/Snapshot/21.png)

 * The Snapshot Preview header tells you what Snapshot you are currently previewing, when it was created, whether it is live or not, and who it was created by.
 * To exit the Snapshot preview, click *Exit Preview*.

+<q>**Game Overview Editing?** Note that in Snapshot Preview mode, you can still perform editing for game details, such as adding Groups for *User Management*.</q>

 ## Unpublishing a Snapshot